-For as long as I’ve known one of my closest friends, I’ve seen numerous photos and heard countless stories about the mysteries and magic of the underwater world.
-So it was only a matter of time before I wanted to experience scuba diving for myself…
+For as long as I’ve known A, one of my closest friends and a diving enthusiast, I’ve been privy to breathtaking videos and countless stories about the mysteries and magic of the underwater world.
+It was a matter of time before I experienced scuba-diving myself, but first I had to learn how to swim!

-As someone who couldn’t swim (I’ve carried with me the fear for deep water ever since I marginally drowned as a child), the first step was to learn how to swim.
-I enrolled myself into swimming classes while taking a sabbatical from work, and over the course of a month, traversed from being terrified of the deep side of the pool, to loving how weightless I felt in water, particularly when my feet didn’t touch the ground.
+Last year, while on a sabbatical from work, I decided it was time to overcome my fear.
+I enrolled myself in swimming lessons and over the course of a month, I went from being terrified of the deep side of the pool to loving how weightless I felt in the water, particularly when my feet didn’t touch the ground!

-Now that the first step was out of the way, I enrolled for the PADI Open Water Diver course with a dive centre in Goa a couple of months later, without much clue about what I was getting myself into- except that I really wanted to see fish, sea turtles, sea urchins, sharks and all the other water babies one associates with underwater life…
+Now that the main hurdle was out of the way, I enrolled for the PADI Open Water Diver course with a dive shop in Goa.
+I was excited to see fishes, sea turtles, sea urchins, sharks, octopuses, and all the other water babies we associate with underwater life.

 My First Scuba Diving Experience

-After four grueling days of theory sessions, confined water dives in the pool and open water dives in the sea, I miraculously cleared all the skill tests and theory exams.
-However, my Instructor refused to submit my papers for certification given how terrified and under confident I was, even by the end of the course!
+After four grueling days of theory sessions, confined water dives in the pool, open water dives in the sea, and very supportive peers, I miraculously cleared all the skill tests and theory exams (even scored the highest in them!).
+However, my Instructor refused to submit my papers for certification.

 Over the course of the next few weeks, I looked back at the experience and pondered over what I could have done differently to have had a more pleasant experience.
-While I was overjoyed (and equal part amused) at the amount of physics I now knew (thus sparking a new-found curiosity for the subject), I recognized the role that my fear and anxiety played in offsetting my experience.
+While I was overjoyed (and equal part amused) at the amount of physics I now knew (sparking a newfound interest in the subject), I recognized the role that my fear and anxiety played in offsetting my experience.
 I understood that at the end of the day, it was a mind game, and if I could train my mind to overcome my fear and anxiety, I would be able to sail through this.

-This week, I came back to Goa to complete two fun dives with my Instructor.
+This week (three months later), I came back to Goa to complete two dives with my Instructor.
 I knew that if I didn’t give it another shot (sooner than later), I would always carry the fear with me, and it would only get worse with time.

-As I revised the fundamentals with my Instructor and assembled my kit, I thought to myself- this was it.
-I took a deep breath, put on my gear, sat on the edge of the boat, held my mask in place with my fingers and did a back roll into the sea.
+As I revised the fundamentals and assembled my kit, I thought to myself- this is it.
+I took a deep breath, put on my gear, sat on the edge of the boat, held my mask in place with my fingers, and did a back roll into the sea.
 Splash!

 Three hours later- I am a certified PADI Open Water Diver 🙂

-While I had quite a topsy-turvy experience, the feeling of weightlessness in water is unparalleled and other than scuba divers, only experienced by astronauts in space.
-It’s also fascinating to see a whole different world underwater, oblivious to the happenings of the world on land!
+While I had quite a topsy-turvy experience, the feeling of weightlessness in water is unparalleled, and apart from scuba divers, it is only experienced by astronauts in space.
+It’s also fascinating to see a whole different world underwater, oblivious to the happenings of the world on land.

 Going through any challenging experience that is far outside one’s comfort zone invariably brings with it numerous life lessons.
 Needless to say, this experience taught me a lot about myself and my fears, and I write this post to share a part of this with you, in case it benefits anyone else out there.

-Further, I think simply understanding the curriculum of the PADI Open Water Diver course and being fully aware of what you’re signing up for can go a long way in ensuring you have a great experience from the onset.
-And so, I’m also including some practical information and tips towards the latter part of the post for those considering pursuing the course.
+Additionally, understanding the curriculum of the PADI Open Water Diver course and being fully aware of what you’re signing up for can go a long way in ensuring you have a great experience from the onset.
+So, I’m also including some practical information and tips towards the latter part of the post for those considering pursuing the course.

 As they say, the fear of X is often scarier than X itself.
 And once fear takes over, all rationality goes for a toss.